 Each cover is custom, made to your exact specifications.

-We offer heavy-duty, knit or flannel backed vinyls in a variety of colors for fitted or drape style table covers.
+We offer heavy-duty, knit or flannel backed vinyl table covers in a variety of colors for fitted or drape styles.
 These covers can be easily wiped clean to ensure a germ-free eating environment and protect the longevity of the table underneath.

 Add your Logo…